-Pip Harry is a freelance lifestyle and entertainment journalist who has worked on many magazines including Woman’s Day, Yours, New Idea, Good Health, TV WEEK and NW.
-Her debut YA novel I’ll Tell You Mine (2012, UQP) won the Australian Family Therapists Children’s Literature award in 2013.
-Her second YA novel, Head of the River, about competitive school rowing, was longlisted for the State Library of Victoria’s Gold Inky award in 2015 and shortlisted for the Adelaide Festival Literary awards in 2016.
-Pip recently relocated to Singapore with her family and is currently working on her third YA novel (UQP, 2017) and as a freelance copywriter and editor.
-When not at a keyboard, she can be found sweating, eating satay and swimming laps.
+Pip Harry is a freelance writer and editor who has worked on many magazines including Woman’s Day, Yours, New Idea, Good Health, TV WEEK and NW.
+Her debut YA novel I’ll Tell You Mine (2012) won the Australian Family Therapists Children’s Literature award (2013).
+Her second YA novel, Head of the River, was longlisted for the State Library of Victoria’s Gold Inky award (2015) and shortlisted for the Adelaide Festival Literary awards (2016).
+Her third YA novel, Because of You, is out now.
+Pip recently relocated to Singapore with her family and works as a freelance writer and editor.
+When not at a keyboard, she can be found eating noodles and swimming laps.

 Pip Harry was born in Melbourne in the 1970’s.
 She was an expat kid in the US and Singapore before returning to Australia to live in the suburbs.
 Her childhood was made up of beach summers, BMX bike-riding, homework avoidance and scribbling creative stories.
 After high school she (sometimes) attended Melbourne University, gaining an arts degree and worked in many starter jobs including as a rowing coach, nanny, camp counsellor and pool lifeguard.
 A wonderful editor at NW magazine hired her as a junior entertainment reporter in the late 90s, which involved interviewing celebrities on red carpets, film and TV sets, soundstages and in mini vans (hello, Beyoncé) Also, lots of long hours and sticking to deadlines.
 She eventually became Deputy and Acting Editor at TV WEEK and Lifestyle Editor at Woman’s Day.